knpuniversity/FOSUserBundle/knpu/roles-canonical-fields.md

 Check out the database result again and look at `roles`.
 I know, it's strange: this is an `array` field.
 I'll hold command and click to open the base `User` class from FOSUserBundle.
 See, `roles` holds an array.
-When you save, it's automatically serializes to a string in the database.
+When you save, it automatically serializes to a string in the database.
 This is done with the Doctrine `array` field type.

 Notice that even though it's empty in the database, when we login, our user has